Available Student Jobs

 - Looking for one or more students to work as a Latin and/or Greek Tutors The job requires the following duties: Tutor students at all levels of Latin and/or Greek; When there is no demand for tutoring, do the following tasks: Work on assorted projects for the faculty of Classics (and occasionally for other departments served by the Wallace basement secretary.

 Looking for one or more students to work on a variety of projects for the faculty.
-The job will include making copies, typing, filing, running errands on campus and sometime special department related projects.
+The job will include making copies, typing, filing, running errands on campus and sometimes special department related projects.
 Seeking helpful, dependable and fun individuals.
 Experience with spreadsheets or creating web pages is helpful, but not essential.

 The Marketing and Communications Office is seeking students with skills and experience in the areas of: